martadelka/martadelka/README.md

 ### Hi, I'm Olesia 👋

 A young Frontend developer with 1 year of practical experience.
-I have wide knoweledge in frontend development using HTML and CSS.
-I am also proficient in backend development on JavaScript and React.
+I have wide knoweledge in frontend development using HTML, CSS, JavaScript and React.
 Worked on several group projects building websites and created some individual ones which include apps.

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=martadelka&show_icons=true&count_private=true"><img